lblod/db-cleanup-service/README.md

 This GET call accepts only one parameter.

-- `cronjobID`: The call in this case would be `/disableCronjob?cronjobID=a53a0b8b-fdaf-41d5-a39b-20ddb3a36e6b`.
+- `cronJobID`: The call in this case would be `/disableCronjob?cronJobID=a53a0b8b-fdaf-41d5-a39b-20ddb3a36e6b`.

 #### Response